Collin County Elections Department

 Find mobile station locations here.

-Here is a list of the supporting forms of ID that can be presented if the voter cannot obtain, and has a reasonable impediment or difficulty to obtaining one of the forms of acceptable photo ID:
+Here is a list of the supporting forms of ID that can be presented if the voter does not possess an acceptable form of photo identification and has a reasonable impediment or difficulty to obtaining one of the forms of acceptable photo ID:

 - Valid voter registration certificate